-In Scotland, the Enlightenment and Industrial Revolution brought powerful change and new discoveries, and strengthened the country, and by the 19th century, Glasgow had become a world class city.
-During World War I, Scotland participated alongside Britain, sending half a million people to fight.
-In World War II, Scotland suffered damage from bombings but also thrived economically.
-Since the end of the wars, Scotland has struggled with its economy.
+In Scotland, the Enlightenment and Industrial Revolution brought breakthrough changes and new discoveries and by the 19th century, Glasgow had become a world class city.
+During World War I, Scotland participated alongside Britain, sending half a million people to war.
+In World War II, Scotland suffered damages from bombings but managed to thrive economically.
+However, ever since the end of the wars, Scotland has struggled with its economy.

 Scotland shares a border with England, and is located across bodies of water from Northern Ireland and Norway.

 Major Cities of Scotland